Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 #### 4.4.1 - Initialization and configuration

 Because of the way the implementation is written, **generally no initialization and configuration is needed**.
-Most of the time one can start using RTT printing methods without calling additional configuration methods.
+Most of the time one can start using RTT printing methods without calling additional configuration functions.
 In some cases it is however useful to initialize RTT manually or change some of the underlying functionality, so examples for some of the available methods are described in the following paragraphs.

 ```C
 /** Automatically initialize RTT and also to clear the screen and reposition